Blendify/blender-manual/blender_docs/manual/scene_layout/object/properties/instancing/faces.rst

 One of the best ways to explain this is through an example illustration.

 Scale
-   Scales each instances according to the size of its corresponding face.
+   Scales each instance according to the size of its corresponding face.

    Inherit Scale
       Scale the instance faces objects.